 - 2-3 large tomatoes beefsteak tomato is best

-- balsamic glaze for drizzling
+- balsamic glaze for drizzling, optional

 Instructions